EXPLORING A CONNECTED AND WALKABLE FUTURE FOR THE INTERNATIONAL DISTRICT

-The Community Design Resource Center has developed a series of design proposals and recommendations for future development within the International Management District.
-Specifically, our work has focused on housing, economic development, public space, transportation, and pedestrian amenities.
-In addition, we have identified six geographic focus areas that fall within five zones defined for the Management District to test ideas and strategies for future development and establish priorities for new development and public improvements.
+The Community Design Resource Center developed a series of design proposals and recommendations for future development within the International Management District.
+Specifically, the work focused on housing, economic development, public space, transportation, and pedestrian amenities.
+In addition, six geographic focus areas were identified to test ideas and strategies for future development and establish priorities for new development and public improvements.

-Our goal has been to emphasize and build on the existing strengths and resources of the District, while looking toward a future where the District is connected by transit, walkable, and home to diverse housing choices and mixed-uses.
-We have also emphasized enhancing the overall identity of the area by first understanding how the District’s geographic areas are unique and building on these qualities, and second by developing a set of district-wide design strategies that build on the more general identity of the area.
+Our goal was to emphasize and build on the existing strengths and resources of the District, while looking toward a future that is connected by transit, walkable, and home to diverse housing choices and mixed-uses.
+Enhancing the overall identity of the area was achieved by first understanding how the District’s geographic areas are unique and building on these qualities, and second by developing a set of district-wide design strategies that build on the more general identity of the area.